Personal Tax Return Frequently Asked Questions

 Where to access it:

-If you own foreign property (outside Canada) with a total cost of more than CAD 100,000 at any time in the year, you may need to report it to the CRA using Form T1135 – Foreign Income Verification Statement.
+If you own foreign property (outside Canada) with a total cost of more than CAD 100,000 at any time during the year, you must report it to the CRA using Form T1135 – Foreign Income Verification Statement.

 Types of foreign property include: